Layana12/portfolio-site/README.md

 # portfolio-site
-# Math Gestures with AI Assistance
+# Solving Math Problems using gesture

 This project is a gesture-based application that uses hand gestures to solve mathematical problems with the help of AI.
 The system captures hand gestures via a webcam and interacts with the user in real-time, allowing them to draw on a virtual canvas and process math problems.